elastic/terraform-provider-ec/docs/resources/deployment.md

 Optional:

+- `autoscale` (Boolean) Whether this specific tier should be auto-scaled, overrides deployment-wide setting.
+Allowed for `ml` tier only.
 - `max_size` (String) Maximum size value for the maximum autoscaling setting.
 - `max_size_resource` (String) Maximum resource type for the maximum autoscaling setting.
 - `min_size` (String) Minimum size value for the minimum autoscaling setting.